WebOrigami/origami/docs/Applications/Programming Languages.md

 Explorable functions could form the organizing information model of a programming language.

-Consider a language with Lisp syntax based on explorable functions.
+Consider a language with Lisp syntax based on explorable functions (exfns).

 ```lisp
 (exfn a b c)